velletti/ke_questionnaire/README.md

 - TYPO3\CMS\Fluid\View\TemplateView->getLayoutRootPath()
 since fluid 8.7 is removed.
 Need to use getLayoutRootPaths()

+## Breaking changes

+If you have changed the template: ke_questionnaire/Resources/Private/Templates/Backend/AuthCodesMail.html or the partial: ke_questionnaire/Resources/Private/Partials/Backend/CreateAndMailAuthCodes.html

+you need to adjust this:
+(You need to handover to the partial parameter 'text' and render the Email preview inside of the template )

 ## Bugs / Issues
 feel free to report Bugs to my fork in the github issue list.